 Sugar Can Make You Depressed

-Multiple studies have concluded that high concentrations of glucose in your blood can actually cause you to feel more anxious and sad (11).
+Multiple studies have concluded that high added sugar intake may actually cause you to feel more anxious and sad (11).
 So the next time you’re feeling extra blue, it may be best to skip the candy aisle and run in the other direction!

 Eating Too Much Sugar Causes Acne

 If you already have acne problems or are prone to breakouts, then adding more sugar into your diet isn’t going to help matters one bit.
-Refined sugars can lead to higher levels of insulin in your body, which can eventually cause your pores to secrete more oil (1).
+Sugary beverage and food intake has been associated with acne in adults (1).

 Sugar Makes You Gain Belly Fat